 The Water Usage Charge is based on how much water is used.
 The charge is $2.14 per Ccf, or 100 cubic feet, which is equal to 748 gallons.
 The type of water meter we use measures water in Ccf.
-Five gallons of water cost one cent.
+Four gallons of water cost one cent.

 The Water Service Charge is based on the size of the water meter.
 Meters sized 5/8" or 3/4" are used in single family homes and duplexes.
 Commercial and industrial meters range from 1" to 12".
 See the charts above or below for the charge per meter size.

 Residential and smaller commercial customers are billed every three months, or per quarter, of the year.
 Commercial customers are billed monthly.
 Water charges appear with other City of Milwaukee service charges on the Municipal Services Bill.